 Where are they now?
-Marcus Rashford’s team-mates from his last U21 game
+Man Utd’s U21 team in Marcus Rashford’s last game

 Marcus Rashford burst onto the scene at Manchester United with a debut brace in the Europa League in 2016.
 The rest, as they say, is history.

-But just five days before that famous introduction, on February 20, 2016, Rashford was slogging it out with United’s U21 side in 1-0 defeat to Manchester City.
+But just five days before that famous introduction, on February 20, 2016, Rashford was slogging it out with United’s Under-21 side in a 1-0 defeat to Manchester City.

-Libyan full-back Sadiq El Fitouri spent his youth on a tour of the Northwest.
-He was at Man City’s academy, then Salford City, then Man United, then he finally scaled the Peak District to join Chesterfield.
+Libyan full-back El Fitouri spent his youth on a tour of the North West.
+He was at Manchester City’s academy, then Salford City, then Manchester United, then he finally scaled the Peak District to join Chesterfield.

 At Salford, Paul Scholes and Phil Neville were apparently blown away by his speed.